filipebezerra/diceroller-app-android-kotlin/README.md

 ## Project Overview

 Dice Roller app is simple game of rolling dice in your smartphone.
+It was created while I've been continuously learning Android Kotlin Development at Udacity Nanodegree.

 ## Showcase